Harriet Leveson-Gower, Countess Granville

 In 1809 Harriet married Granville Leveson-Gower, a diplomat who had been her maternal aunt's lover for seventeen years.
 The couple's marriage was long lasting and they had five children.
 During intermittent periods between 1824 and 1841, Granville served as the British ambassador to France, requiring Harriet to perform a relentless array of social duties in Paris that she often found exhausting and frivolous.

-Harriet was a prolific writer of letters, which often humorously described people around her.
+Harriet was a prolific writer of letters, which often humorously described the people around her.
 Her detailed accounts are regarded as valuable sources of information on life as an ambassadress and on the 19th-century aristocracy.
 Between 1894 and 1990, four edited collections of Harriet's correspondence were published.

 Early life and family

 Lady Henrietta Elizabeth Cavendish was born on 29 August 1785 at Devonshire House, Piccadilly, London.
 Her parents were William Cavendish, 5th Duke of Devonshire, and his first wife, Lady Georgiana Spencer.
 As major landowners, the Spencer family controlled one of the largest fortunes in England.
 The Duke of Devonshire possessed even more wealth, with an annual income that was twice as much as that of Georgiana's father; in addition to Devonshire House, he owned Chatsworth House and four other estates of similar opulence.
 Known as "Harriet" or "Harryo" to her family, the new baby was named after the Duchess's sister Henrietta, Countess of Bessborough and her friend Lady Elizabeth Foster.

 The Devonshire marriage was contentious.
 They had little in common and the Duchess had difficulty bringing her pregnancies to term – their initial nine years together were childless.
 Seeking distraction from an unhappy match, she spent her time socialising and gambling.
 She became a prominent supporter and hostess of the Whig Party, as well as a leader of fashion.
 By the mid-1780s, Devonshire House had become the centre of fashionable life in the Georgian era.
 Elizabeth Foster, who began living with the Cavendishes in 1782, encouraged the Duchess to pursue a healthier lifestyle, which likely contributed to the successful births of Harriet and her elder sister, Georgiana.
 The birth of the long-desired heir, Harriet's brother William, arrived in 1790 after sixteen years of marriage.

 As Harriet was neither the eldest nor the desired male heir, she was probably the least favorite of her parents' three children.
 She had a somewhat uneasy relationship with her father throughout his life.
 In her early years she was devoted to her loving mother, though this relationship suffered a temporary setback in the 1790s.
 The Duchess, pregnant by the future prime minister Charles Grey, was forced to move abroad and give birth in secret.
 A two-year separation ensued before she saw her children again, and upon her return she observed that eight-year-old Harriet had become reserved and irritable.
 One biographer posits that this reticence carried into adulthood during "situations of great difficulty and tragedy", when Harriet would hide her emotions even from those to whom she was usually close.